JacekWozniak12/game-framework/docs/Coding/Game/GameAgent.md

 > Slow motion effect.

 ### Additional
-Interfaces that are suggested for, but don't have to be on GameEntity.
+Interfaces that are suggested for, but don't have to be on GameAgent.

-#### IUsable\<T>
+#### IControllableAgents
-Can be used by GameAgent.
+Agents that can be controlled by **IController** (*interface defining object that handles controllers*).

 #### IDamageable
-Objects that have health and can be destroyed.
+Agents that have health and can be destroyed.
-> Wood plank that can be cut with axe.
+> Zombie that can be killed with weapon.